university-of-york/uoy-design-patterns/src/pages/01-index.md

 ### I've spotted a mistake, who do I tell?

 Send an email to [the Digital Team](mailto:digital-marketing@york.ac.uk) letting us know what page you were looking at, what browser (Internet Explorer, Firefox, Chrome etc.) you were using and which device you were on (desktop computer, tablet, mobile).
+If you don't know this information, you can [go to this page](http://uoy.yourbrowser.is/?send=true) and it will forward this information on to us

 ~CM